 Where do you see the opportunities for NPLs (Nonperforming Loans) and what’s driving it?

 “For us the real opportunity that we see in Venture is to reinvent the asset class.
 If you look at public equities and the adoption of tech in the last 20 years, and you compare VC, VC is a bit like walking into Charles Schwab in the late 80’s and buying some AT&T Stock.
 If you look at every aspect VC, it’s hard for LPs to diversify across several funds, it’s brutally hard to get in and out of these funds…it’s hard for the VC themselves to get in early enough to make a difference.
 So, the key thing that we see changing right now, is the ability to really get venture to scale.
 And what we mean by that, if we go back to the stock market analogy again.
 The stock market is all about getting capital in, massive diversification through the 90’s, massive adoption of technology in the 2000’s, that allowed huge amounts of automation, lots of data, lots of fact mining, lots of fantastic capabilities in terms of frequency and adaptation.
 If you look at VC it stood still…in every asset class the most important thing is data.
 And if you look at Venture, there is a complete absence of data at the early stages of these companies.
-And that doesn’t correlate to what we all want, which is fantastic returns.
+And that doesn’t correlate to what we all want.
 We are trying to get investors in at a much earlier stage, in places like China, Korea, Singapore, Australia…in emerging markets, where you can get in at an earlier underpriced accelerator round.
 In VC you can get fantastic returns, if you are only able to get access to these early deals.
 We think it’s an amazing opportunity and we are 1 of 3 firms in the world that does it.” – John Sharp, Hatcher+

 “We (APS Holding) are seeing really increased interest from LPs and we are on the smaller side of funds, because the fund we are raising is about 350-450 MM dollars.
 We are specifically seeking for the niche part where we are very specialized in (NPLs)…we are investing in a sector that we understand and that we have already done for 13 years, and we have data.
 We have this data from the markets and this works well to peak interest of the LPs to use this as a diversification for their portfolio; which also helps to manage the risk.
 If you go with the big partners you are buying the name and not their performance.” – Jakub Zalio, APS Holding